Starbucks Bulletproof Coffee

 Carrying pats of butter would be awkward, but MCT oil is easy to tote around.

-When you buy MCT oil, it usually comes in 24-ounce or 32-ounce bottles, and those are far too big to take out with you.
+When you buy MCT oil, it usually comes in 24-ounce or 32-ounce bottles, which are far too big to take out with you.

 Two tablespoons of oil are equivalent to 1 fluid ounce.
-If you wanted to take enough oil out with you to make 2 coffees during the day, you would only need a 2-ounce bottle.
+If you wanted to take enough oil out to make two coffees during the day, you would only need a 2-ounce bottle.

 So jump over to Amazon and pick up a couple of 2-ounce twist-top squeeze bottles, or root around at home for an empty mini-bar bottle.
-With a small bottle of MCT oil tucked away in your purse or backpack, you can easily make your own Starbucks bulletproof coffee just the way you like it.
+With a small bottle of MCT oil tucked away in your purse or backpack, you can easily make your Starbucks bulletproof coffee just as you like it.

 Starbucks Keto-Friendly Beverages